abhiwand/atk/api-doc/src/main/resources/python/graph/copy.rst

 Parameters
 ----------
-label_column : str
-    the name of the column containing the correct label for each instance.

-pred_column : str
+name : str (optional)
-    the name of the column containing the predicted label for each instance.
+    The name for the copy of the graph.
-columns: [ str | list of str ]
-    column name OR list of column names to be removed from the frame

 Returns
 -------
-None
+graph copy

 Notes
 -----